 A Skill Set Every Leader Needs

 What characteristics do high-performing leaders exhibit?
-They are authentic and show their empathy.
-They can bring conversations back to point.
+They are authentic and show empathy.
+High-performing leaders can bring conversations back to point.
 They have an instinct for knowing when to push an individual and when to not.
 Other key qualities are the ability to limit and sequence changes, to break things into understandable steps, and to connect back to a group’s mission, vision, and values.
 Finally, they can also connect the dots for people—to pull the various elements together.

 How do you connect heart and mind for the good of those you lead?
 Which skills do you already possess?
 Which can you strive to develop?
 Take some time to reflect, remembering to align the connections you make to the mission, vision, and values of your organization.